-It sports a larger boiler, which is much more than triple the size of what you get on the Gaggia Classic but still comes in a compact and sleek package that ensures it needs as little room as possible.
+It sports a larger boiler, which is much more than triple what you get on the Gaggia Classic but still comes in a compact and sleek package that ensures it needs as little room as possible.

-And for those who love cappuccinos and lattes, this is going to be a great coffee maker as it comes with a flexible stainless steel wand that provides some of the finest and creamiest milk froth with some incredible microfoam.
+And for those who love cappuccinos and lattes, this will be a great coffee maker as it comes with a flexible stainless steel wand that provides some of the finest and creamiest milk froth with some incredible microfoam.

 But despite these and many other impressive features, this espresso machine also falls a little behind when it comes to the water reservoir, as it has a comparatively smaller one than the Gaggia Classic.
-Also, the drip tray is smaller and shallower, which means that it would require more regular emptying.
+Also, the drip tray is smaller and shallower, which would require more regular emptying.

 - Professional-grade design and parts